Reviewed by: Roger Wohlner, Investing Editor

 Pros: Large investment selection.
 Roth 401k option available.
 Ability to make loans.

-6. Vanguard Solo 401k
+5. Vanguard Solo 401k

-Investment choices are limited to about 100 Vanguard mutual funds, including 38 index funds with very low expense ratios.
+Investment choices are limited to about 100 Vanguard mutual funds, including 38 index funds with low expense ratios.

 Pros: Low costs.
 Roth option available.